guidsen/react-simple-universal/README.md

 };
 ```

-This is only the universal routing part.
+This is only the routing part.
 There are some other files that need to be configured correctly to have a working app.

 ## So what's included?
 - [Redux](https://github.com/rackt/redux)